 Related Read to Vetrimaaran Films: 15 Great Tamil Movies You Can Stream On Netflix Right Now

 In his sophomore venture, Vetrimaaran presents a varied cultural pattern of rural Tamil Nadu.
 He uses realism, tradition, and contemporaneity, soaked in local flavor within the narrative structure of his tightly structured screenplay.
 The conflicts introduced within the plot points create tension by employing smart conventions that are able to sustain the viewer’s anticipation.
-The film’s editing pattern makes a commendable pace and multi-layered visual design that heightens the film’s impact.
+The film’s editing pattern maintains a commendable pace and multi-layered visual design that heightens the film’s impact.
 Though the filmmaker has openly admitted that he was inspired by the dogfighting scene of “Amores Perros” (2000), Vetrimaaran has infused his style and poise within the narrative.

 Despite its strong content and potential for box-office success, filmmakers from other regions have not dared remake the film until now.
 The reason is that the film’s milieu is so rooted in Tamil Nadu.
 At the 58th National Film Awards, the film won five awards: Best Director, Best Screenplay, Best Editing, Best Choreography, and Special Jury Award for Acting.